-Urban Wellingtonian Nathaniel Hinde (Ngāti Raukawa, Ngāti Porou) was awarded the Te Tumu Whakaata Taonga Award for Best Short Film Script Written in English for his work Ten Cent Life.
+Urban Wellingtonian Nathaniel Hinde (Ngāti Raukawa, Ngāti Porou) was awarded Te Tumu Whakaata Taonga Award for Best Short Film Script written in English for his work Ten Cent Life.

 Judge for the category Rhonda Kite praised Nathaniel’s script as ‘clever, amusing and warm hearted’.